mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 Perhaps contrast - Semantic Wave profiles - and the lead with concepts advice with the idea of "concreteness fading".

-Particularly explore the Bruner example in Fyfe's 2015 review - 3 stage  (1) an enactive form, which is a physical, concrete model of the concept; (2) an iconic form, which is a graphic or pictorial model; and finally (3) a symbolic form, which is an abstract model of the concept
 <!--
 https://d1wqtxts1xzle7.cloudfront.net/39338896/2015_FyfeMcNeilBorjas_LI-with-cover-page-v2.pdf?Expires=1643555872&Signature=QPEOo0kHWTG-e0-4Nvbd-U2md4Ny2FQGMWbCBb6IjcgoqbZik9X-vGD-pmka0uchC4RFdsoIJ3gHNdnHVELA-3ZvNyUuAqxEZWDfIWqIB~-BGaUnBswW6A09syhXmEfSW8JGsupCmivZYskY9m4f5H2VuXVh7RE6GCbYcxyvDfxCFnVDPpxEOlwOV04v0G9-EIierQiiYOEFTVfaq1hZk4pu2YIDI9xbWwSeOMhZ0Wm5PtW1lDCyONXRMeFLltVzNWS7V0-WYHIaZSVNtlwzTQx~pmw~MDzz8qaP3zbjxFtiZKyIOMCV5QJDgNffs~ytmBY8Xbz5uzACPpjsLiOV-w__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA
  -->